avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 <img src="https://user-images.githubusercontent.com/39214195/160649574-177598a1-d493-46f2-8e70-cd20fe9d5342.png" width="540">

-Active learning methods usually consist of two principles:
+Active learning methods usually follow two principles:
 1. **Uncertainty Sampling** - selecting the samples that the model is most unsure regarding their predictions.
 Annotating these samples would be most informative to the model.
 One way to measure uncertainty is by the maximal Softmax response.
 2. **Diversity** - when selecting a batch of samples, it is beneficial to choose unccorrelated examples (as much as possible).
 One approach is [Coreset](https://arxiv.org/abs/1708.00489): it uses the features in the penultimate layer of a deep network, and attempts to select the samples that lie as far as possible from the already labeled samples; this is repeated iteratively.

-### Low Budget Active learning
+### "Cold Start" in Low Budgets
-The methods discussed above rely on an existing trained model and therefore cannot be used for selecting the initial pool of samples.
-On top of that, when given a low number of samples, these methods usually fail to improve over mere random label selection.
+The principles discussed above rely on an existing trained model and therefore cannot be used for selecting the initial pool of samples.
+On top of that, **when given a low number of samples, these methods usually fail to improve over mere random label selection**.
 There might be several causes to this:
 1. Models trained only with few samples are prone to overfit, and tend to have over-confident predictions.
 Relying on these predictions typically leads to a noisy uncertainty signal.
 2. The field of curriculum learning shows that starting from "easy" samples and gradually increasing the "difficulty" level is preferable.
 The analogous insight in active learning is selecting "easy" samples when the budget is low, and "hard" samples when the budget is high.

-## Our contributions
-### Phase transition - From low to high budget
+## Phase transition - From low to high budget
+We provide an explanation for the cold start phenomenon and suggest a novel active learning method, suitable for low budgets.
-Our paper shows that indeed selecting "easy" samples is more beneficial in low budgets, and selecting "hard" samples is beneficial when the budget is high.
+Our paper shows that selecting easy/common/representative samples is more beneficial in low budgets, and selecting hard/unrepresentative/uncertain samples is beneficial when the budget is high.

-We provide a theoretical framework, which assumes that the "error score" (a function of "expected error" vs budget) is exponentially decreasing.
-Assuming two independent learners with differently paced exponential error scores, we prove that there is a shift in the optimal sampling strategies.
+We provide a theoretical model for active learning (which we will get into later on).
+In this model, we prove that there is a shift in the optimal sampling strategies.
-The expected phenomenon from the theoretical analysis:
+The theoretical analysis predicts the following behaviour:

 <img src="https://user-images.githubusercontent.com/39214195/161326240-bd3e5c38-4548-4655-9ee5-bf5ff3eb6bf4.png" width=440>

+Let's analyze what we see here:
+- We plot different strategies as a function of the budget size.
+- We look at the accuracy difference from random selection.
+Every Active learning attempts to improve over random selection.
+So a beneficial active learning strategy should be above random selection.
+- In low budgets, sampling the common regions improves random selection, and uncertainty sampling is detrimental.
+- In high budgets, we see the oposite behaviour: uncertainty sampling works, while the oposite strategy fails.

-The empirical results we see give a similar picture:
+The empirical results we see give a similar picture.
+We plot the performance of Margin (an uncertainty sampling method) versus TypiClust (our method, which we describe below).

 <img src="https://user-images.githubusercontent.com/39214195/161326609-a60ff5fc-ca97-4fdb-bd28-5a5468c2499c.png" width=440>

-### TypiClust
+## TypiClust
 TypiClust (Typical Clustering) is a low budget active learning method that improves generalization by a large margin.
 It attempts to select typical samples (dense regions in the data distribution) - intuitively, these samples would cover more of the data distribution, as compared to random samples.
 Typicality is defined as the inverse of the mean distance of an example to its K nearest neighbors: